How to Become a Truck Driver

 Obtain a Commercial Learner’s Permit (CLP)

 A Commercial Learner’s Permit (CLP) is also a prerequisite before applying for your CDL.
 The CLP is an authorization given to you by your state of residence.
 A CLP allows you to get the skills required for a Class A CDL.
-You can take the CLP exam at your local DMV, and there are several online options to help you prepare for and pass the CLP exam.
+You can take the CLP exam at your local DMV, and there are online options to help you prepare for and pass the CLP exam on the first try.

 Getting Your CDL License